grafana/grafana/docs/sources/panels/inspect-panel.md

 ### Inspect raw query results

 View raw query results in a table.
-This is the data returned by the query with transformations applied and before the panel applies field options or options overrides.
+This is the data returned by the query with transformations applied and before the panel applies field options or field option overrides.

 1. Open the panel inspector and then click the **Data** tab or in the panel menu click **Inspect > Data**.